jooby-project/jooby/md/route-attrs.md

 ### produces

-The produces operator indicates the expected output the route can produces.
+The {{route_produces}} operator indicates the expected output the route can produces.

 ```java
 {